camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/out-of-the-box-connectors/rest.md

 The **REST Connector** allows you to make a request to a REST API and use the response in the next steps of your process.

+You can find the source code of this Connector in our [GitHub repository](https://github.com/camunda/connector-http-json).
+Have a look at its latest [Releases](https://github.com/camunda/connector-http-json/releases) to find an executable JAR you can directly run in a [Connector runtime environment](../custom-built-connectors/connector-sdk.md#runtime-environments) in Camunda Platform 8 Self-Managed.

 ## Create a REST Connector task

 To use a **REST Connector** in your process, either change the type of existing task using the wrench-shaped **Change type** context menu, or create a new Connector task by using the **Append Connector** context menu.
 Follow [our guide on using Connectors](../use-connectors.md) to learn more.